copperdogma/ai-calendar-helper/scratchpad.md

 - Apparently gpt-4.1-nano can ALSO do image processing.
 We should try that.
 - Run evals for image processing, optimize prompt, try gpt-4.1-nano as the model
-- If the user changes the timezone in the UI, change the timezone in the calendar export buttons

 ## Vision Model Experimentation Research & Planning Checklist